Popular destinations in Vietnam

 Hoi An

-Hoi An, a picturesque city in central Vietnam, is greatly favored by tourists because it is ancient, serene, and vibrant.
-The UNESCO World Vintage Site of Hoian’s Ancient Town is full of charming French colonial structures that frequently paint in a cheery yellow, gorgeous vintage Chinese shophouses, a renowned Japanese Covered Bridge, and traditional Vietnamese tube houses.
-This charming village is the highlight of every vacation to Vietnam thanks to the colorful homemade lanterns blazing in the nighttime twilight as small rowing boats softly glide down the Thu Bon River and the abundance of custom tailors and unique handicrafts.
+Hoi An is greatly favored by tourists because it is ancient and serene.
+This town is full of charming French colonial structures, vintage Chinese shophouses, Japanese Covered Bridge, and traditional Vietnamese tube houses.
+This town is the highlight of any trip in Vietnam thanks to the colorful homemade lanterns blazing in the night time as small rowing boats softly glide down the Thu Bon River and the abundance of custom tailors and unique handicrafts.

-The entire architectural design of the Bana hills includes a series of buildings that follow French architecture; Fantasy Park – Vietnam’s largest indoor entertainment area; The cable car system has a Guinness World Record associated with the image of Bana and many other entertainment activities.
-At 1400m above sea level, suspended in the clouds with a majestic, breathtaking panorama of the hill, the Golden Bridge, with unique architectural ideas, like a strip of silk across it, really creates a strong impression of a work that is both poetic, sophisticated, and equally majestic and magnificent.
+Bana hills include a series of buildings that follow French architecture.
+In this, Fantasy Park is the largest indoor entertainment and will be a great place for your kids to enjoy during a Vietnam Family Tours.
+And at 1,400 m above sea level, suspended in the clouds with a majestic, breathtaking panorama of the hill, the Golden Bridge, with unique architectural ideas, like a strip of silk across it, really creates a strong impression of a work that is both poetic, sophisticated, and equally majestic and magnificent.

 Ho Chi Minh City

-The largest city in terms of population is Ho Chi Minh City, which is the country’s thriving economic hub.
-While portraying the vibrant, innovative energy of a cutting-edge Vietnam, it has a maintained aura of its French colonial legacy in the city’s older neighborhoods.
-Important landmarks like the Notre Dame Cathedral, Central Post Office, and Ben Thanh Market are examples of this colonial heritage, while the maintained Cu Chi Tunnels to the north of the city and the War Remnants Museum are illustrations of a sense of valor and the current state of the effects of war.
+Ho Chi Minh City is the biggest city and known as the city that never sleeps in Vietnam.
+Important landmarks like the Notre Dame Cathedral, the Central Post Office, the City Hall, and the Reunification Palace are examples of this colonial heritage, while the maintained Cu Chi Tunnels to the north of the city and the War Remnants Museum are illustrations of a sense of valor and the current state of the effects of war.

 Mekong Delta

-The Mekong Delta is a vast network of interconnected rivers and alluvial plains in southern Vietnam that resembles a floating globe.
-This paradise of verdant rice fields, animals, and tropical fruits and vegetables, also known as the river delta of nine dragons, is a natural jewel treasure.
-Can Tho, the biggest city in the Mekong Delta, displays a rich Vietnamese heritage via its vibrant floating marketplaces and glittering Khmer Pagodas.
-Since the area’s way of life is almost located around the river, many of the settlements are sometimes only reachable by boat or canal, giving the impression that the land has frozen in Cochin time.
+Mekong Delta is a vast network of interconnected rivers and alluvial plains in southern Vietnam.
+This place is a paradise of verdant rice fields, floating markets, tropical fruits and vegetables, also known as the river delta of nine dragons.
+Since the area’s way of life is almost located around the river, many of the settlements are sometimes only reachable by boat or canal, giving the impression to any traveler when visiting this place.

 Phu Quoc Island

-Phu Quoc Island is one of the paradise resort destinations with pristine tropical forests and crystal-clear beaches.
-Traveling to Phu Quoc, you will be immersed in the clear blue water of naturally beautiful beaches such as Bai Sao, Bai Dai, Ganh Dau, etc. Or scuba diving to see coral and many more.
-Attractive entertainment spots such as amusement parks, pepper gardens, and night markets, etc. That’s why Phu Quoc, the beautiful southern island will be the perfect choice for you on your vacation to Vietnam.
+Phu Quoc is one of the paradise resort destinations with crystal-clear beaches and pristine tropical forests.
+Coming here, you will be immersed in the clear blue water of naturally beautiful beaches or scuba diving to see coral and many more.
+Other attractive entertainment spots such as amusement parks, pepper gardens, and night markets will also make this southern island to be the perfect choice for you on a Vietnam Tours.

 My name is Tu Dao (Jason), CEO & Founder of Style Travel.
 I understand that traveling to any country with differences in language and culture can be a bit difficult, especially for those who are visiting that country for the first time.
 Therefore, I would like to share news and experiences about tourism in the hope that it will be helpful for your trip in Asia.
 I hope you and your family will have a good experience while traveling to our countries.
 Safe and happy travel!